curtcox/256t.org/README.md

 # [256t.org](https://curtcox.github.io/256t.org/)

 ## What?

-It is a domain dedicated to be a public specification for a specific type of content addressable storage.
+256t.org is a domain dedicated to be a public specification for a specific type of content addressable storage.
 In this scheme the last element of up to 94 characters in a URL path defines the content at that URL.
 At some point in the future, it may evolve to also be a public utility for publishing content using the scheme.
 However, that is currently beyond the scope if this site.

 ## Why?

 Why [256t.org](https://256t.org)?
 A simple standard for a generic content addressable store seems generally useful to me.